 NBC’s “Lost” is a clever concept gone clunky.
-Instead of stirring the adventurous spirit, the Peacock web’s reality cousin to CBS’ “The Amazing Race" is stuck in slow motion way too often.
+Instead of stirring the adventurous spirit, the Peacock web’s reality cousin to CBS’ “The Amazing Race” gets stuck in slow motion way too often.
 It’s not the players’ faults — the participants are perky, prepared and primed for a whirlwind world tour — but asking people if they speak English doesn’t really fly as an attention grabber.
 Americans finding their way home after being dropped in the middle of nowhere is a great idea.
 Watching Americans find their way home after being dropped in the middle of nowhere is not.

 Bowing one hour later, the Eye web’s “Race” is a hyperactive show — there are mountains to climb, rivers to cross and horses to mount.
 To the contrary, “Lost,” a British format import co-produced by Conan O’Brien’s production company, doesn’t have any grandly staged activities at all, and that’s a big problem.
 The goal: to reach the Statue of Liberty before anyone else via a lot of walking, talking and bartering.
 The champs share $200,000.

 After some survival camp training, six contestants are flown to a desert with backpacks and blindfolds.
 They are “left” in the sand — network brass doesn’t want the media to reveal the location — and they hook up with a pre-determined partner.
 Armed with little money, a small amount of food, and no maps or credit cards, the groups get buy with a closed-circuit radio that connects them to the production office.

 So how do they find civilization?
 With some detective work — copy on a cigarette pack, for instance — everyone eventually guesses where they are and the focus switches from confusion to scheming.
 Most intriguing aspect revolves around money: How can they travel around the globe with a limited bankroll?